dashevo/adr/engineering/adr-0002-height-and-round-in-unlock-tx-payload.md

 SignID = SHA256(quorumHash, requestID, sigHash)
 ```

-The two block commit logic become unnecessary and can be removed from the codebase to simplify the withdrawal process.
+The two block commit logic that mitigates "multi round signature shares" attack using additional step with a queue become unnecessary and can be removed from the codebase to simplify the withdrawal process.

 ## Implementation